ccappetta/bidirectional_streaming_ai_voice/README.md

 It doesn't feel exceptionally elegant, but it does seem to work.
 It's definitely quicker than the designs I was finding that wait for the full LLM reply to be generated before invoking audio generation (and then edit out the latency...
 I see you youtube :).

 I built this on my windows machine, I'm not quite sure why.
 You'll probably need to make some tweaks if runing on mac or linux.
 Also there are a ton of libraries to install, just tank through the errors and resolve them one at a time, I believe in you.
+Claude can probably help.
+Or GPT4.

 You'll need a .env file with:

 ANTHROPIC_API_KEY=sk-...

 ELEVENLABS_API_KEY=4...

 OPENAI_API_KEY=sk...

 Hopefully you lot can make it better, or at least have some fun with it.
 Enjoy!